 you configure your application to asynchronously write HTTP session data

 appengine-web.xml.
 Session data is always written synchronously to App Engine Memcache, and if a request tries to read the session data when App Engine Memcache is not available it will fail over to the Datastore, which might not yet have the most recent update.
 This means there is a small risk your application will see stale session data, but for most applications the latency benefit far outweighs the risk.

 Change auto-scaling performance settings

 configuration file contains several settings you can use to

 adjust the trade-off between performance and resource load for a specific version

-of your app.
 For a list of the available auto-scaling settings, see

 Enable concurrent requests in Java

 Enabling this setting will decrease the number